-The 2021–2023 Manufacturing High Risk Strategy (HRS) is designed to reduce the incidence of injuries in manufacturing by assisting employers to implement their safety programs and control risks at the workplace.
-The strategy includes education, consultation, and inspection activities.
+The 2021–2023 Manufacturing High Risk Strategy (HRS) is designed to reduce the incidence of injuries in manufacturing by assisting employers in implementing their safety programs to control risks at the workplace.
+The strategy includes education, consultation, and inspectional activities.

 The goals of the 2021–2023 HRS are to:

-- Prevent serious injuries and fatal injuries in the manufacturing industry: In 2019, the injury rate in manufacturing was 1 serious injury per 200 workers in manufacturing.
-This is 40 percent higher than the provincial injury rate average.
+- Prevent serious injuries and fatal injuries in the manufacturing industry: In 2020, the serious injury rate in manufacturing was 33 percent higher than the provincial serious injury rate average.